 - Loan-to-ARV is 70% or less, so we have 30% or more equity in the project once complete.

-- We manage construction draws to ensure our position in the loan is less than the value and cost of the project.
+- Construction draws are managed by Fund That Flip to ensure our position in the loan is less than the value and cost of the project.

-Now that you understand what you are investing in, you are probably wondering how you invest.
-The first way is through a Borrower Dependent Note (BDN).
-When you invest in a specific project on Fund That Flip you are investing in a BDN.
-The performance of the BDN correlates directly with the performance of a note that Fund That Flip invests in with the redeveloper of the project you've chosen.
+The first way to invest with Fund That Flip is through a borrower-dependent note (BDN).
+When you invest in a specific deal on our platform you’re investing in a BDN.
+The performance of the BDN correlates directly with the performance of the note that Fund That Flip invests in with the redeveloper of the project you've chosen.
 The underlying note is typically a first-position mortgage or similar security.
-While the note that you purchase is unsecured, the terms of your note gives you rights to the proceeds generated from the underlying note that is securing the real estate — hence the name "Borrower Dependent."
+While the note you purchase is unsecured, the terms of your note give you rights to the proceeds generated from the underlying note that is securing the real estate — hence the name “borrower dependent.”

-The next way you can invest is through series notes.
+The other way you can invest is through series notes.
 Series notes come in two forms, both introduced in 2020: the Residential Bridge Note Fund (RBNF) and the Pre-Funding Note Fund (PFNF) (learn how the two differ).
-Through the purchase of notes issued by the Residential Bridge Note Fund, LLC, Investors can also invest in a portfolio of whole mortgages and Borrower Dependent Notes (BDNs).
-From time-to-time, RBNF may also extend a line of credit to FTF Lending, LLC to pre-fund mortgages.
-The mortgages and BDNs that RBNF will hold are expected to be a representative set of the book of business FTF Lending originates.
+Through the purchase of notes issued by the Residential Bridge Note Fund, investors can also invest in a portfolio of whole mortgages and BDNs.
+Occasionally, RBNF may also extend a line of credit to FTF Lending, LLC to pre-fund mortgages.
+The mortgages and BDNs that RBNF will hold are expected to be a representative set of the book of business FTF Lending, LLC originates.
 Investors will no longer have to check the platform daily to see which mortgages are available to purchase via a BDN but can instead invest across our entire book with one investment.

-Through the purchase of notes issued by this Pre-Funding Note Fund, LLC (PFNF), Investors can now invest in a line of credit used to pre-fund first-position mortgages originated by FTF Lending, LLC.
-The line of credit that PFNF issues is used by FTF Lending to originate loans prior to syndicating them on the online platform or selling to institutional whole loan buyers.
+Through the purchase of notes issued by this Pre-Funding Note Fund (PFNF), investors can now invest in a line of credit used to pre-fund first-position mortgages originated by FTF Lending, LLC.
+The line of credit PFNF issues is used by FTF Lending, LLC to originate loans prior to syndicating them on the online platform or selling the loans to institutional whole loan buyers.
 Investors have the opportunity to gain exposure to a pool of loans that are held on the line for a short duration prior to being sold.

 Such loss mitigation activities may require Fund That Flip to incur expenses.
-Upon sale of the asset, Fund That Flip will be reimbursed for any expenses with the remaining funds to be distributed to investors on a pro-rata basis.
-Details of how this will be handled are further outlined in the Borrower Dependent Note and Private Placement Memorandum which we encourage you to review with an investment professional.
+Upon sale of the asset, we will be reimbursed for any expenses with the remaining funds to be distributed to investors on a pro-rata basis.
+Details of how this will be handled are further outlined in the BDN and Private Placement Memorandum, which we encourage you to review with your financial advisor or an investment professional.